This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 - Great American Opportunities – Read Review – US only.
 Pay is per form completed, between .10 and .15 per form.
 Get paid weekly via direct deposit.

-- Virtual Bee – Read Review – Open worldwide.
+- The Smart Crowd – Read Review – Open worldwide.
 Pay is per piece.
-Payments are made via mailed check or direct deposit.
+Payments are made via Dwolla.

-Transcription involves listening to audio files and typing out what you hear.
+Transcription work from home jobs involve listening to audio files and typing out what you hear.
 While some types of transcription (such as medical) require training, it is possible to break into general transcription with little to no past experience.
 Before you start digging through the companies below, you may want to read this post about what general transcription involves and this post about the equipment transcribers use.

 If you’re very focused, pay lots of attention to small details, don’t mind repetition, and have impeccable spelling/grammar skills, then you might excel as a work at home transcriber.